 Mandel Ngan / AFP - Getty Images

-Senator John McCain said Russian President Vladimir Putin is "destroying" his country's reputation in an article published on Thursday.
+US Senator John McCain said Russian President, Vladimir Putin is "destroying" his country's reputation, in an article, Thursday.

 He said that “rampant corruption” in Russia’s courts, economy and the terrorizing and assassination of journalists who tried to expose it, was used by the country’s leaders to perpetuate their power.

 “They write laws to codify bigotry against people whose sexual orientation they condemn,” he added.
 “They throw the members of a punk rock band in jail for the crime of being provocative and vulgar and for having the audacity to protest President Putin's rule.”

 The Pravda.ru website is a privately owned pro-Kremlin website, different for the Pravda newspaper, the Russian Communist Party mouthpiece.

 Boris Komotskiy, editor-in-chief of the Pravda newspaper, told NBC News that it would have been "unacceptable to participate in such black propaganda" in his publication.

 Readers for the most part appeared unsympathetic to McCain's opinions.

 "Btw John.
 Your country is bankrupt with a lot of weapons," one wrote.
 "Once in a several years you're selecting the victim-country to create there the chaos.
 Iraq, [Liyba], Syria... who next?
 But we are not afraid you."

 NBC News' Albina Kovalyova contributed to this article.